IgorKennyPavlov/dyelry/PRIVACY_POLICY.md

 <hr style="border:1px solid gray">

-If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protects your privacy, please email me or post a discussion on GitHub, and I will do what I can to address the issue.
+If you find any security vulnerability that has been inadvertently caused by me, please email me or post a discussion on GitHub, and I will do what I can to address the issue.

 Yours sincerely,